-HOW TO JA?
+HOW WE JA?

 Our in-class programs bring volunteers into the classroom to teach grade 3-12 students about the three JA pillars: entrepreneurship, financial literacy, and work readiness.
 The secret ingredient to JA’s classroom programs is delivered through volunteers sharing their own personal and professional experiences to really bring content to life for students.
 This enables volunteers to fill the gap between a good education and the opportunities created by pursuing that higher education.